Go Back

 Ingredients

-• 2 tablespoons vegetable oil for dough and frying
+• Vegetable oil 2 tablespoons for dough + extra oil for deep frying: Adds softness to dough and is used for frying bhature.

 Equipment